Carl Frederick Holden: Postwar service

 Holden's grave at Arlington National Cemetery.

-Following the surrender of Japan, Holden was present aboard the battleship Missouri during the formal ceremony on September 2, 1945.
+Following the surrender of Japan, Holden was present aboard the battleship during the formal ceremony on September 2, 1945.
 He then participated in the first stages of the occupation of Japan and returned to the United States in April 1946 for new assignment.
 Holden relieved Rear admiral Carleton F. Bryant as Commander Fleet Operational Training Command, United States Atlantic Fleet with headquarters at Norfolk Navy Yard, Virginia.
 While in this capacity, he was subordinated to Commander-in-Chief, Atlantic Fleet, Admiral Jonas H. Ingram and was responsible for providing initial training to ships of the Fleet and keeping them abreast of new developments.

 Holden served in that capacity until the end of August 1948, when he was appointed commander of New York Naval Base.
 His command included Brooklyn Navy Yard; the Naval Supply Depot and Naval Salvage School in Bayonne, New Jersey; the Naval Receiving Station Brooklyn; the Naval Dental Clinic Brooklyn; the Marine Barracks, Naval Shipyard Brooklyn; the United States Naval Hospital in St. Albans, Queens; and Naval Ammunition Depot Earle, New Jersey.

 By the end of March 1951, Holden was ordered to Europe and assumed duty as commander, U.S. Naval Forces Germany with headquarters in Heidelberg.
 He also held additionally duty as a member of the Inter-Allied Advisory Council and returned to the United States in June 1952.
 Holden retired from active duty on July 1, 1952, after 35 years of commissioned service and was advanced to the rank of vice admiral on the retired list for having been specially commended in combat.